Foundation Phase Semester 1

 Foundation Phase Semester 1 includes three courses: Medical Science Course 1 (MTEC 101), Patient Centered Care Course 1 (MTEC 111), and Professional Development Course 1 (MTEC 121).

 Medical Science Course 1 (MTEC 101) is composed of four blocks that provide a cohesive understanding of normal and abnormal functions of the immunologic, hematologic, and cardiovascular systems.
 It also introduces and integrates important concepts from biochemistry, histology, genetics, pathology, pharmacology, microbiology, and epidemiology.
-This course also aligns with content in the Patient Centered Care 1 (MTEC 111) and Professional Development Course 1 (MTEC 121).
+This course also aligns with content in the Patient Centered Care 1 (MTEC 111) and Social and Health Systems 1 (MTEC 121).
 Blocks within Medical Science Course 1 meet Monday through Friday, 8 am – 12 pm.

 Medical Science Course 1 (MTEC 101) is comprised of the following four blocks: